-Last night, Google announced two new additions to its Pixel lineup - you know - the phones with the adverts throwing shade at other smartphone cameras.
-There is now, in addition to the Pixel 3 and the Pixel 3 XL, the 3a and 3a XL, and they're most inexpensive offerings in the Pixel family thus far.
-They come in black, white, and just about the cutest lilac colour I have ever seen called Purple-ish.
+Today, Google announced two new additions to its Pixel lineup: the 3a and 3a XL, the most inexpensive offerings in the Pixel family thus far.
+They come in black, white, and just about the cutest damn lavender I have ever seen called Purple-ish.

-It's light, fits in my hand easily (the XL too, and I don't have huge hands), and unlocks when I place my index finger on the back of the phone.
+It's light, fits in my hand better than an iPhone does due to its narrower screen, and unlocks when I place my index finger on the back of the phone.
 Because of the fingerprint sensor on the back, there's no swiping up necessary, which is handy if you, like me, have small hands that often drop phones.
-Also, the green power button looks very chic with the purple body.
+Also, the yellow power button looks very chic with the purple body.
 All other phones should hereby step up their fashion game.

 And the battery life is very impressive.
 Charging for just 15 minutes gives you a seven-hour charge, and a full charge give you up to 30 hours of usage.
 As a person whose phone is chronically dead, this is important.
-Its adaptive battery also uses machine learning to optimise your battery life by prioritising the apps you use most.
-Plus, there are headphone jacks again!
-Meaning that if you have yet to go fully Bluetooth, you can enjoy the luxury (lol) or charging your phone and listening to music.
-2016; how I missed you.
+Its adaptive battery also uses machine learning to optimize your battery life by prioritizing the apps you use most.
+Plus, we have headphone jacks again!
+Those of us who have not yet been converted to Bluetooth life will care about this.

 The Pixel's main claim to fame (and one that Google enlists the help of many A-list celebs to endorse) is its camera.
 And the 3a, like its predecessors, has an excellent one.
 Even without the dual-facing camera, its selfie game is strong.
 With Photobooth, you can set the phone to snap a photo whenever its subjects are smiling — which is super convenient for group shots.
-And now, Photobooth also has the ability to capture kisses as well which means if you can't quite reach the buttons to capture your selfie (some selfie positions are very complicated) you can trigger the capture just by kissing at the camera (other gestures are available if you're not really a kissy kinda person).
+And now, Photobooth also has the ability to capture kisses as well (thus rendering the old-fashioned photo booth pointless).

 The 3a's camera also introduces a new feature: Time Lapse, which records videos by capturing between six frames per second and one frame every four seconds, perfect for shooting cityscapes, music festivals, or starry nights.
-And like the 3, it has the other most important thing — Night Sight, which is so good, my pictures from fireworks in a park at midnight New Years Eve looked almost faked because of how bright and light they were.
-There's also still Lens, which lets you take a picture of someone's outfit and shop their look right then and there, and Playground, which will suck hours of your time if you let it, because it lets you dance with Childish Gambino among other very cute stickers.
+And like the 3, it has all the other fixin's — Night Sight, which provided me with the best photos I've ever taken when I used it at Coachella, Lens, which lets you take a picture of someone's outfit and shop their look right then and there, and Playground, which will suck hours of your time if you let it, because it lets you dance with Childish Gambino among other very cute stickers.

 Google Assistant & Digital Wellbeing